brownag/geodensity/README.md

 computationally intensive; for large datasets, consider using fewer bandwidth candidates to reduce computation time.

-**Quick reference:** Silverman's rule-of-thumb provides a reasonable starting point: h = 1.06 * sigma * n^(-1/5) where sigma is the standard deviation of coordinates and n is the point count.
-However, cross-validation often selects smaller bandwidths than Silverman's rule, particularly for clustered data.
+**Quick reference:** Silverman’s rule-of-thumb provides a reasonable starting point: h = 1.06 \* sigma \* n^(-1/5) where sigma is the standard deviation of coordinates and n is the point count.
+However, cross-validation often selects smaller bandwidths than Silverman’s rule, particularly for clustered data.

 ## References